mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 **Creating the Identity Database**
 </summary>

-- To add the package that contains the ASP.NET Core Identity support for Entity Framework Core, use a PowerShell command prompt to run the command shown below in the `SportsStore` folder
+- To add the package that contains the ASP.NET Core Identity support for Entity Framework Core, use a PowerShell command prompt to run the command shown below in the `SportsStore` folder.

 ```
 dotnet add package Microsoft.AspNetCore.Identity.EntityFrameworkCore --version 6.0.0